-The Government is spending over £450 million to help primary schools improve the quality of the PE and sport activities they offer their pupils.
+The Government is spending over £320 million this academic year to help primary schools improve the quality of the PE and sport activities they offer their pupils.

-At St James we believe that sport and PE are extremely important to the physical health and emotional wellbeing of our children.
-We are dedicated to raising standards in PE and ensuring that more children are becoming more active and engaged in sports.
+At St James we have always believed that sport and PE are extremely important to the physical health and emotional wellbeing of our children and physical activity and sport have become even more important in the wake of the pandemic.
+We are dedicated to raising standards in PE and ensuring that greater numbers of our children are becoming more active and engaged in sports.
 We strongly feel that a fun, varied and competitive PE curriculum and extra-curricular sporting activities have a positive influence on all children and provides a great baseline for an active and healthy future.

-In April 2013, the Government announced new funding of £150 million for physical education (PE) and sport.
+In June 2021, the Department for Education confirmed that the primary PE and Sports Premium would be continuing into the 2021/22 academic year.
 This funding is to be used to improve the quality and breadth of PE.
 Schools are free to determine how best to use this funding to improve the quality and breadth of PE and sport provision, including increasing participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.
 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.

 The report below shows how we are allocated Sports Premium funding at St James CE Primary School and how we spend this funding for the benefit of our children.